vinlin24/cs35l-notebooks/week3.md

 ## Python

 More of a **general purpose programming language** - designed for you to *write* an application of your own.
+It was originally designed to teach high school students.

 ### Why Python?